-Fixing the $\pi^0$ peak position to the PDG value does not mean fixing the absolute energy scale of the calorimeter.
-As shown in Eq.
-(2), the measured mass depends both on the cluster energy and on the opening angle.
-If the description of the detector geometry in the reconstruction software differs from reality, some bias is introduced into the absolute energy scale.
-To check this one needs some independent methods.
-In our case the cross-check was performed with the electron E/p ratio using identified electrons from the ALICE central tracking system consisting of the Inner Tracking System (the ITS) [28] and Time Projection Chamber (the TPC) [29] (see section 4.1) and by matching tracks with PHOS clusters (see section 4.2).
+Fixing the $\pi^0$ peak position to the PDG value is not sufficient to fix the absolute energy scale of the calorimeter.
+As shown in eq.
+(3.1), the measured mass depends both on the cluster energy and on the opening angle.

+The reconstructed opening angle is dependent on the distance of the detector to the IP.
+An evaluation and check of the detector geometry is discussed in section 4.2.
+To study possible biases to the absolute energy scale, an independent cross-check was performed using the E/p ratio using identified electrons.
+The electrons were identified using the ALICE central tracking system, consisting of the Inner Tracking System (ITS) and the Time Projection Chamber (TPC) [29, 30], and by matching tracks with PHOS clusters.